| | |

 Reheat: Warm the soup on the stovetop over low heat, stirring occasionally.
 If using leftover rice, add it at the end and heat just until warmed through.

-stuffed pepper soup in a large bowl with rice, peppers, and tomatoes
+Stuffed pepper soup in a bowl with a spoon and saltines next to it.

 Stuffed Pepper Soup